click on photo to go back

 Above right: A picture of a young Trudy Warner.

-Gertrude Warner was born in Hartford, Connecticut in 1917.
-Her father James L. Warner, a real estate broker, died not long after the great crash of 1929 and her mother was Mildred Lovejoy Warner.
+Gertrude Mildred Warner was born in Hartford, Connecticut in 1917.
+Her father James Louis Warner, a real estate broker, died not long after the great crash of 1929 and her mother was Mildred Lovejoy Warner.

 After graduating from high school and college (1937) she planned on being a school teacher in her hometown Hartford.
 However, just like that, she decided to break into radio.
 For six months she haunted the studios and nothing happened.
 Then, as she was hanging around in a studio reception room one day when an actress fell ill the despairing director thrust the actress' part into her hands.
 Soon she found herself hosting a series of Home Economics daytime programs of the era (at WTIC Hartford, from 1935).
 Her radio colleagues tagged her with the nickname "Butch" for her year or so, broadcasting butcher tips, home economics advice and table etiquette.
-She was also appearing in some dramatic productions for the station and leading roles with the Guy Hedlund Players as early as the mid-1930s .
+She was also appearing in some dramatic productions for the station and leading roles with the Guy Hedlund Players (with Ed Begley and Jan Miner) as early as the mid-1930s.
+Rita Gann and Gertrude were even voted New England's best actresses of the season.

 Since she had aspirations of becoming a dramatic actress.
 Reportedly she already had a sideline as a blues singer.
 Gertrude at one time took singing lessons with Kay Thompson and shortly after that made some singing recordings.
 She said she knew the disillusioning truth the minute she heard her first note on wax.
 She then concluded she's and actress not a singer.
 So she journeyed to New York.